The Wind That Shakes the Barley poster

 Comparative Analysis

-Additional drama films include Eye for an Eye, South Pacific and Kiss of the Spider Woman.
-For more Ken Loach analyses, see Jimmy's Hall, I, Daniel Blake and Looking for Eric.
+Additional drama films include After Thomas, South Pacific and Dirty Dancing: Havana Nights.
+For more Ken Loach analyses, see Looking for Eric, Jimmy's Hall and I, Daniel Blake.

 Plot Points by Act